 In the linear setting, let us mention also another approach that was developed by M.K.
-Fijavz, D.M ugnolo and E. Sikolya in \cite{M-K}: their idea is to combine semi-group theory with variational methods in order to understand how the spectrum of the operator relates to the structure of the network.
+Fijavz, D.Mugnolo and E. Sikolya in \cite{M-K}: their idea is to combine semi-group theory with variational methods in order to understand how the spectrum of the operator relates to the structure of the network.
 We will not investigate these issues in this contribution.

 Parabolic (or elliptic) equations posed on networks can also be analyzed in terms of viscosity solutions.
 To our knowledge, the first results on viscosity solutions for Hamilton-Jacobi equations on networks have been obtained by Schieborn in \cite{D-S these} for the Eikonal equation.
 Later, investigations have been discussed in many contributions on first order problems \cite{Camilli 1, Imbert Nguyen, Lions College France}, elliptic equations \cite{Lions Souganidis 1} and second order problems with vanishing diffusion at the vertex \cite{Lions Souganidis 2}.